The Simplicity of Faith: Jesus Says “Follow Me”

 Then, for Peter to show his love for his master, each time Jesus asks Peter to take care of Jesus’s flock, that is the Christian church.Love Jesus, and follow him.
 Click To Tweet

-That’s the essential requirement of faith: To love Jesus, and follow him.
+That’s the essential requirement of Jesus, the simplicity of faith: To love Jesus, and follow him.
 It’s that simple.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.